 I’ll be honest.
 I had a little freakout this week.

 I don’t even know if anyone but me noticed it, since so much of my life happens within the confines of my skull.
-(For this fact, the test of the world should probably be happy.)
+(For this fact, the rest of the world should probably be happy.)
 Suffice it to say, on my lunch hour when I usually write, I spent too much time reading too much of the news, figured societal collapse was inevitable within the next six months, so what the hell was the point in anything anyway, especially stories?

-You can imagine this is not a great mindset to encourage writing.
+This is not a great mindset to encourage writing.

-That being said, people can’t read what they don’t know about.
-So yes, you do have to send things out.
+That said, people can’t read what they don’t know about.
+So yes, you have to send things out.
 (And when they get rejected, you have to send them out again.
 And again.)
 You have to talk about your work.
 You have to let people know that it exists.
 But, you don’t have to do it all the time—nor should you, I’d say.
 You can also talk about what inspires you, and you can especially talk about the work of other writers whom you admire or look up to or just plain enjoy.
 If you follow me on Twitter or Instagram or [ugh] Goodreads then you may have seen me wax rhapsodic about the latest Adam Silvera book, History is All You Left Me (so good), or talk about how much I love Tayari Jones or how ’Nathan Burgoine is great at lifting up other writers.

-If nothing, it’s better than freaking out.
+It’s better than freaking out.